-(b) Each district school board and community college that sponsors a charter technical career center shall pay directly to the center an amount stated in the charter.
+(b) Each district school board and Florida College System institution that sponsors a charter technical career center shall pay directly to the center an amount stated in the charter.
 State funding shall be generated for the center for its student enrollment and program outcomes as provided in law.
-A center is eligible for funding from workforce education funds, the Florida Education Finance Program, and the Community College Program Fund, depending upon the programs conducted by the center.
+A center is eligible for funding from workforce education funds, the Florida Education Finance Program, and the Florida College System Program Fund, depending upon the programs conducted by the center.

-(c) A center may receive other state and federal aid, grants, and revenue through the district school board or community college board of trustees.
+(c) A center may receive other state and federal aid, grants, and revenue through the district school board or Florida College System institution board of trustees.